Osmosis Ultimate Guide to the NRMP® Match

 Excel on USMLE® & COMLEX-USA® exams

-In 2020, the NBME® announced that USMLE Step 1 would be moving to pass/fail.
+On January 25, 2022, the USMLE Step 1 moved to pass/fail.
 Until now, this board exam has been seen as a crucial measure of an applicant’s Match prospects, particularly for IMGs.
-And, if you’re applying for the Match in the next year, it still will be.
+USMLE Step 2 CS was also canceled in 2021.

 Check out the Osmosis Ultimate Guide to USMLE® Step 1 to learn everything you need to know about preparing for and scoring high on this exam.

 The general timeline to complete all four USMLE exams will vary from student to student, but in general, US medical students follow this timeline:

 Fourth year, December: take USMLE Step 2 CK to be prepared for Match the following year

 Following one year of residency: take USMLE Step 3